 Leap Year Activities

-Leap Year is sort of a funny thing to explain to little kids.
-While the reasoning is behind it makes sense to adults, I’m not sure it does to kids.
-Regardless, the end result is an extra day in February this year, that is certainly something they can grasp.
+The concept of leap ears is sort of a funny thing to explain to little kids.
+While the reasoning is behind it makes sense to adults, I’m not sure it does to a young student.
+Regardless of the reasoning, the end result is an extra day at the end of February, that is certainly something they can grasp.
 Do you have big plans for your extra day?
-I say skip your regular schedule and celebrate leap year instead
+I say skip your regular schedule and celebrate this special day, as it really is a bonus day anyway!

 Leap Year Crafts